 Recommended posts: Do we have a story crisis?
-“Science of epigenetics the most essential field of scientifical discovery, the missing puzzle of what makes us who we are and why is near an understanding of the mechanisms and chemistry of human mind, behaviour and how we are affected by environmental factors as well as emotional stressors from parenthood, essentially fetal and early stage of life.
+“Science of epigenetics is the essential field of scientifical discovery today.
+The missing puzzle of what makes us who we are and why is near.
+The behaviour and how we are affected by environmental factors as well as emotional stressors from parenthood, essentially fetal and early stage of life.
 The findings bring science and religions closer.
 The science of epigenetics fieldworks that the economic model of capitalism has massive consequences for the human as well ecological crisis, living a life in the fast lane.
 From the book Epigenetic Aspects of Chronic Diseases; “Until recently, been mostly circumstantial and not experimentally confirmed.
 Detailed epidemiological studies have been carried out on distinct groups of individuals exposed to famine at different time-points.
 Ravelli and colleagues showed that boys whose mothers were exposed to famine in early and mid-gestation during the Dutch Hunger Winter (Nov 1944–May 1945) had twice the rate of obesity over controls when drafted into the army“.
-The human disaster took place during the Second World War final winter in the northern part of Holland, occupied by the Nazi German troops who removed all the food for their own use during the winter and sealed off the part of the country (source Epigenetic Aspects of Chronic Diseases published 2011 by Springer Verlag London Limited).
+The human disaster took place during the Second World War.
+It was the last winter in the northern part of Holland.
+The Nazi German troops occupy them.
+Who removed all the food for their use during the winter and sealed off the part of the country (source Epigenetic Aspects of Chronic Diseases published 2011 by Springer Verlag London Limited).

 ECO-FASHION-DENIM AND DIAGRAMS DICTIONARIES OVERVIEW